 Every CARV bag is made by hand from start to finish using centuries-old leatherworking techniques.
-Wondering how your bag is made?
-Learn about the key steps below and register your interest for workshops (which we will be offering very soon) via the form at the bottom of the page,
+Below is an introduction to the key steps and you can register interest for workshops via the form at the bottom.

 Step 1 - Design

-The first step is to come up with an idea.
-This means putting pen to paper and sketching out thoughts, and it usually happens over a cup of tea or on the tube.
-We also offer a bespoke service where we can work with you to make your idea come alive.
-Find out more about the CARV custom service here.
+The first step is the idea.
+This means putting pen to paper and sketching out thoughts, usually over a cup of tea.
+Becky offers a bespoke service where you can bring your ideal bag to life.
+Find out more here.

 Step 2 - Pattern

-Once the idea is ready, we make a mock up of the bag in card to test out the dimensions and refine the design.
-When we're happy with the mock up a paper pattern is made for each of the pieces, with marks showing the location of details such as slots for straps and stitch lines for pockets.
+A mock up of every bag is made to test out the dimensions and refine the design before making the paper pattern with marks showing the location of details such as slots for straps and stitch lines for pockets.

 Step 3 - leather

 Choosing the right leather is an art - you want it to look beautiful while being functional.
 Leather comes in many different forms - it can be stiff or soft, smooth or raised grain, different thicknesses, and different colours.
 We often use contrasting colour with bright linings as a lovely surprise when the bag is opened.
 All CARV bags are made using veg tan leather sourced in the UK.
 Vegetable tanning is a traditional chemical-free process which uses natural products such as bark to create leather.
 Find out more about traditional leather production here.

 Beautiful hardware such as buckles, studs and feet can make all the difference in the styling of a bag.
 We love brass and gold because it looks great against the tan and black coloured leathers.
 Find out about CARV's hardware suppliers here.